Skip to main content

 Expand description

-This limits the number of usable bits in the wrapped integer type, and thus the stored value to a narrower range, which provides guarantees that can be useful when working with in e.g. bitfields.
+This limits the number of usable bits in the wrapped integer type, and thus the stored value to a narrower range, which provides guarantees that can be useful when working within e.g. bitfields.

 §Invariants